 Step 1: Measure Length and Width

-Always measure twice and record measurements in feet or meters consistently.
+Always measure twice and record in feet or meters.

 Step 2: Apply Area Formula